rhel-labs/instruqt/rhc/03-insights/assignment.md

 >_NOTE:_ To make the inline images larger, expand this window.
 ![Menu Slider](../assets/slider.png)

 In the pane on the left, where your terminal was, you should now have a button to launch the Hybrid Cloud Console in an external window.
 Press the button.
-You will then need to login with the following credentials.
+You will then need to log in with the following credentials.

 Login: